 (e) Country (if not the United States);

-(f) Phone number;
+(f) Phone number if provided;

-(g) Fax number;

-(h) E-mail address (with hypertext link); and
+(g) E-mail address (with hypertext link); and

-(i) Website address (with hypertext link).
+(h) Website address (with hypertext link).

-(2) REC Account Holders shall describe their participation in the REC Trading Program using one or more of the following choices within a checkbox listing: REC generator, Retail Entity, REC broker, REC trader, REC trading exchange, REC aggregator, or other.
+(2) EAC Account Holders shall describe their participation in the EAC Trading Program using one or more of the following choices within a checkbox listing: EAC generator, EAC broker, EAC trader, EAC trading exchange, Renewable Energy Credit (REC) aggregator, or other.

 (3) Entities are responsible for notifying ERCOT of changes in the above information.